ionuttbara/windows-defender-remover/README.md

 2️⃣.
 Why i used .NET 4.7.2 to realize the GUI of the Defender Remover?
 __RESPONSE:__ I've using .NET 4.7.2 to realize the GUI because i want the app to be lighter in size.

+3️⃣.
+What are ideal conditions of Applying the remover version of the script?
+__RESPONSE:__ The "ideal" conditions of Applying the Remnover Version of the script, is needed an Clean Installation of Windows.
+Why I recommend that?
+Because the "Windows Intelligence Update" will be not installed when the defender package is not exist.

 # 📄🗝 Components License
  🧳 PowerRun is created by Sordum.